 Impact of climate change and recreational activities on mountain systems

-This research has recently been expanded upon as part of a larger interdisciplinary initiative.
-In collaboration with partner organizations, the Alpine Horizons research initiative focuses on identifying vulnerable ecosystems and co-developing integrative assessment tools to inform management decisions in the southwest Coast Mountains.
+In collaboration with partner organizations, the Alpine Horizons research project focuses on identifying vulnerable ecosystems and co-developing integrative assessment tools to inform management decisions in the southwest Coast Mountains.

 Impact of climate change on berries in the North

-Current work in the NWT, is co-led by Claire Singer, Government of the NWT and Dr. Erin Cameron (SMU), guided by an Indigenous Advisory Committee.
+Current work in the NWT, is co-led by Claire Singer and Dr. Erin Cameron (SMU), guided by an Indigenous Advisory Committee.
 Interviews with local land users were conducted throughout the territory to assess the impact of climate change on important berry species.
 These findings will notably support assessment under the the NWT Species at Risk Act.
 Current research in the SEL Lab is notably using spatial data collected during the interview to assess the distribution and abundance of berries in the Gwich’in Settlement Area.

 Berry productivity in Inuit Nunangat